This post may contain affiliate links. Please see my disclosure policy for details.

 One thing I absolutely loved about the Lake District was the opportunity to chase waterfalls here!

 We don’t have that many to boast in England, so it’s always lovely to be able to visit some when you get the opportunity.

-I was really surprised to find out that Rydal has it’s very own waterfall.
-Not only that but it’s one of the top-rated pretty falls you can visit in the National Park too.
+I was really surprised to find out that Rydal has its very own waterfall.
+Not only that but it’s one of the top-rated waterfalls you can visit in the Lake District National Park too.

-Rydal Waterfall sits on the grounds of Rydal Hall and is just beyond “The Grot” that was built by Sir Daniel Fleming in 1668.
+Rydal Waterfall sits on the grounds of Rydal Hall and is just beyond “The Grot” which was built by Sir Daniel Fleming in 1668.

 He built the grotto specifically as a viewing station so that tourists visiting the area could enjoy the falls.

 Although this seems normal today, it was unprecedented back then and is one of the first of its kind in England.